zagara2/Responsive-Portfolio/README.md

 Plans to test on Safari are upcoming.

 ## Future Plans for Improvement
- * Contact form is a placeholder at the moment for when I will eventually set it up to forward messages to my email. for now, send messages to marimikaels@gmail.com instead of sending messages via the contact form.
+ * Contact form is a placeholder at the moment for when I will eventually set it up to forward messages to my email.
+For now, send messages to marimikaels@gmail.com instead of sending messages via the contact form.